martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 This document requires two small cryptographic operations to build a Retry packet instead of one, placing more load on servers when already under load.

+## Request Forgery Attacks

+Section 21.4 of {{QUIC-TRANSPORT}} describes the request forgery attack, where a QUIC endpoint can cause its peer to deliver packets to a victim with specific content.

+Version aliasing allows the server to specify the contents of the version field and part of the token field in Initial packets sent by the client, therefore increasing the potency of this attack.

 # IANA Considerations

 This draft chooses a transport parameter (0x5641) to minimize the risk of